Other Top Sights Around Chiang Mai:

 Prioritizing Your Time:

 Most of the attractions on this list are awesome, but it is important to prioritize your time in Chiang Mai.
 You’ll want to make sure to visit all the main sights and temples in Old Town before tackling this list.
-We also suggest getting all of the side trips like Tiger Kingdom and Elephants treks done first.
+We also suggest getting all of the side trips like the Tiger Kingdom and Elephants treks done first.
 As long as you have 4-5 days you can see everything plus fit in a day trip or two.
 Please consult our Suggested Itineraries For Chiang Mai for more tips.

-In short the best thing we can tell you is don’t get worried about how far from the city center some of these stops are as they are easy to get to.
-You can take a tuk tuk, car taxi, or truck taxi to any of the stops for only a couple dollars.
+In short, the best thing we can tell you is don’t get worried about how far from the city center some of these stops are as they are easy to get to.
+You can take a tuk-tuk, car taxi, or truck taxi to any of the stops for only a couple dollars.

 Other Top Sights Around Chiang Mai:

 About Wat Suan Dok: In the 1300s a monk named Sumanaost found an intriguing relic believed to be part of Buddha’s shoulder bone, which he deemed so precious it needed to be concealed.
 The Monk believed the relic had special powers and hid it in a series of silver Chinese boxes which he put into a bronze casket.
 With the relic in safekeeping, Chiang Mai’s King Kuna built Wat Suan Dok, whose name means Flower Garden, to house it.